crate/tsperf/DATA_GENERATOR.md

 ### Environment variables used to configure TimescaleDB

 The environment variables in this chapter are only used to configure TimescaleDB

-#### PORT

-Type: Integer

-Values: positive number

-Default: 5432

-Defines the port number of the host where TimescaleDB is reachable.

 #### TIMESCALE_COPY